Deutsche Bank supports guidelines for green bonds

 In January 2014, Deutsche Bank joined a coalition of 13 major financial institutions in supporting a set of voluntary guidelines for ‘green bonds’ to finance environmentally friendly activities.

 Using the debt capital markets is a priority to finance the low-carbon transition.
-Globally there was $254bn of renewable energy investments last year.
+Globally there was $385bn of renewable energy investments in 2014.
 This must double by 2020 and quadruple by 2030 if the world is to avoid the negative impacts of a global temperature increase of more than 2˚C. The planet is now on track for a 4˚C+ temperature increase which the World Bank says would be catastrophic (“a 4C scenario is potentially devastating”).
 Financial institutions can help society and their clients to invest in forward-looking environmental technology.
-According to estimates, the switch to a greener economy will require annual investments of $1 trillion – a significant business opportunity.
+According to estimates, the switch to a greener economy will require annual investments of USD 1 trillion – a significant business opportunity.

 Deutsche Bank is also one of two other lead managers for the European Investment Bank’s first Climate Awareness Bond in 2014.
 The CHF 350 million bond is the EIB's first to be issued in Swiss Francs.
 Climate Awareness Bonds raise funds from fixed income investors to support EIB lending for renewable energy and energy efficiency.